 A few years ago pole dancing became a new fitness craze.
 I’m not talking about what happens in strip clubs…that’s been popular for decades.
-I mean housewives and working women who plugged into gym classes that combined cardiac and aerobic fitness exercise with the sensual moves of pole dancers.
+I mean housewives and working women who plugged into gym classes that combined cardiac and aerobic fitness exercise that you can achieve with the proper training and the use of supplements and other information online that help you learn on how to cut fat and increase muscle.
+With the sensual moves of pole dancers.
 Husbands and lovers cheered the fad.
 Women who developed the physical stamina to lift and hold their body weight while adopting and maintaining erotic moves reported not only firmly toned bodies but rejuvenated sex lives.

 Predictably, pole-dancing-as-exercise quickly became a fad.
 Soon its advocates were doing the talk show circuit, happy hubbies in tow, showing off their slim, toned bodies and sexually-sated smiles.
 They knew how many calories a half hour of sex burned and how many chocolate covered strawberries added.
 They gushed about how desirable they had become to the men in their lives.
 Even Teri Hatcher of Desperate Housewives did a routine for America’s unconvinced women.
 The message was clear: if you pole dance, you will look great and your man will want you.